Know who should and should not get vaccinated

 There are two different kinds of flu shots: Inactivated and recombinant vaccines, which are made using different vaccine technologies.
 Age can play a factor in whether you can have one or the other of these vaccines.
 For example, some standard-dose inactivated flu vaccines are approved for use in children who are six months old.
 Other vaccines are only available for use in adults.
 Make sure you get a flu vaccine that is appropriate for your age.
 According to the CDC, an adjuvanted flu shot or a higher dose flu shot is preferentially recommended over a standard-dose flu vaccine in adults 65 years and older.

 You should also talk to your doctor before getting a flu shot if you have other medical considerations.
-These include an allergy to any flu shot ingredient or eggs; most people who have an egg allergy can get a flu shot, but they should still talk to a doctor before getting one.
 A history of Guillain-Barré Syndrome (a severe paralyzing condition), a past severe allergic reaction to a dose of any flu vaccine or even not feeling well in general—these are things that should prompt you to talk to your doctor before getting a flu shot, too.

 Boy receives his flu shot from his doctor while mom looks on